Skip to main content

 • gameplay

-The gameplay of "Shutter" features a unique drone mechanic that allows players to explore a haunted house by taking photographs and solving puzzles, reminiscent of classic survival horror games with fixed camera angles and tank controls.
-While the concept is praised for its creativity and atmosphere, many players report significant glitches that hinder the camera functionality, detracting from the overall experience.
-Despite its short runtime and some repetitive elements, the game offers a fresh take on horror gameplay, making it a worthwhile, albeit flawed, experience for fans of the genre.
+The gameplay of "Shutter" features a unique drone mechanic that allows players to explore a haunted house by taking photos of paranormal activity, reminiscent of classic survival horror games with fixed camera angles.
+While the concept is praised for its creativity and atmosphere, technical issues, particularly with the camera functionality, detract from the experience, leading to frustration.
+Overall, the gameplay is seen as a fresh take on the genre, though it may feel short and somewhat limited in depth.

 • “With its novel gameplay, decent writing, and short runtime, Shutter is definitely worth your attention.”